justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 Based on our model's analysis, we identified several important factors that significantly influence the likelihood of loan default:

-1. A high number of enquiries made to Credit Bureau just one day before the loan application.
+1. A high number of enquiries were made to the Credit Bureau just one day before the loan application.
-2. Clients providing a work phone during the application process.
+2. Clients provide a work phone during the application process.
 3. Clients residing in regions of the city with lower ratings, as determined by their address.
 4. Loans used for purchasing high-priced goods.
-5. A large number of enquiries made to the Credit Bureau within one hour prior to the application.
+5. A large number of enquiries were made to the Credit Bureau within one hour prior to the application.
 6. Mismatch between the client's permanent address and contact address.

 These findings can be crucial for Home Credit to assess the creditworthiness of applicants and make informed lending decisions that will lead to minimized risk, cost, increasing revenue, and profit for the company.